Introduction and Biography

 What happened next was nothing short of inspirational.
 The world would soon learn what the audience did that night.
 They were experiencing just minutes out of their busy lives.
 But these minutes would rock them because they could see for themselves that they were minutes that were more precious than gold for this young man.

-Parents were moved because they felt for Jake’s parents (but thank goodness their own son was healthy) these same parents were however, conflicted.
+Parents were moved because they felt for Jake’s parents (but thank goodness their own son was healthy), but these same parents were conflicted.
 They were also moved, because this boy on the precipice of adulthood displayed wisdom, strength, loyalty, courage and bravery that any parent would gladly have their own child display.

 Staff members on the stage were visibly upset.
 Could it be that they were to lose one of their own?